Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 - Mobile internet traffic is projected to increase sevenfold by 2021

 A responsive website is a must for effective dental marketing.
-So, what can you do to stay with the times and optimize your website?
+So, what can you do to stay with the times and optimize your dental website content?
 All you need is a little website care.
 Clean up your pages by removing pointless widgets, compressing image sizes, and regularly testing for website speed.
 If your website seems out of date, find a new design template and modernize old features.

 Optimized websites automatically adapt to the size of the reader’s device, which means that they feature beautiful designs, easy readability and intuitive navigation whether viewed on a phone, tablet or standard computer.
-Becoming user-friendly supports and boosts content marketing for dentists.
+Making your dental content writing user-friendly supports and boosts content marketing for dentists.
 Check out the site for Aesthetica Contemporary Dentistry to see an example of responsive design done right.

 3. Do Invest in Custom Photography

-Stock photos and clip art can look out of touch, especially when you rely on free images that don’t necessarily mesh with the brand you want your marketing dental practice to portray.
+Using stock photos and clip art in your dental web content can look out of touch, especially when you rely on free images that don’t necessarily mesh with the brand you want your marketing dental practice to portray.
 Using actual photos of your team, your satisfied patients, your office and your equipment gives your potential patients a true window into your practice.

 The Silberman Dental Group is a great example.
 Visitors learn all about their caring staff and familial atmosphere, which is evident from the professional photos and design used throughout their site.
 From the team picture on the homepage to the many images of happy, smiling patients, the design of their website highlights the warmth of this practice.

-Too many small business owners think that creating a great website is a one-time project they can check off a list.
+Too many small business owners think that creating a great dental website is a one-time project they can check off a list.
 However, a website needs constant care and optimization to yield amazing results.
-Updating your site frequently increases your credibility with readers and helps your practice rank higher with search engines, meaning that more people will find and connect with you online.
+Updating and marketing your dental website frequently increases your credibility with readers and helps your practice rank higher with search engines, meaning that more people will find and connect with you online.

 Stay on top of trends in content marketing for dentists, including updates to best practices in search engine optimization.
-Many dentists find that creating a blog helps them keep their site refreshed with new content.
-Not only does it help establish you as a dental expert, but it improves the stickiness of your site, which means that readers are more likely to come back and share your posts with their social media followers.
+Many dentists find that creating a blog helps them keep their site refreshed with new dental content.
+Not only does having a dental blog writer help establish you as a dental expert, but it improves the stickiness of your site, which means that readers are more likely to come back and share your posts with their social media followers.

 So, how does a dental blog writer start?
 The recipe for success incorporates these two ideas:

-Focus on clear, concise dental content that answers questions and hooks readers.
+Have your dental blog writer focus on clear, concise content that answers questions and hooks readers.
 Include headers and white space to improve the value and readability of your blog posts.
 Don’t forget to add keywords that prospective patients may search for.
 Content marketing for dentists needs SEO just as much as any industry strategy.

 The more quality posts you have on your website, the easier it is to get traffic.
 Whether you answer frequently asked questions or shut down dental myths, well-written dental content can start to pick up fast.
-Content marketing for dentist relies on consistency, so keep it up on a weekly basis.
+Content marketing for dentist relies on consistency, so have your dental blog writer produce great content on a weekly basis.

 New York City dentist Lawrence Spindel is an example of dental blogging done right.
 His Ask Dr. Spindel blog, which answers common patient questions and provides other pertinent information, has been ongoing for more than 10 years and features several new posts every month.

-In content marketing for dentists, calls to action do not have to be complicated or obvious.
-They can be as basic as including a link or a navigation button at the end of your post.
+When executing content marketing for dentists, calls to action do not have to be complicated or obvious.
+They can be as basic as having your dental web content writer include a link or a navigation button at the end of your post.
 However, you can also create more complex calls by inserting a form through which a reader can email your practice directly.

-Every page on your website should have a CTA, especially if your primary dental marketing goal is to convert visitors into patients.
+Every dental web content page on your site should have a CTA, especially if your primary dental marketing goal is to convert visitors into patients.
 You should also have your phone number on each page and ensure it is a clickable link so potential patients who are browsing can easily call for that first appointment.

 Notice how Cabot Dental Associates places CTAs in the left-hand sidebar.
 With just a click, visitors can call to make an appointment, leave an online review or access practice news and content.